upptime/upptime.js.org/docs/configuration.md

 #### Custom raw content URL

 By default, Upptime uses https://raw.githubusercontent.com to fetch raw content from GitHub repositories.
-This document provides instructions on how to set a custom userContentBaseUrl if you are using a proxy or another content delivery URL.
+If you are using a proxy or another content delivery URL, you can replace the default user content base URL.

 ```yaml
 status-website: